ARCHER2-HPC/archer2-website/_courses/250326-image-comp-3-vt.md

 ---

-In this webinar, there will be a series of lightening talks from the creators of some of the images from the [2024 ARCHER2 Image and Video Competition](https://www.archer2.ac.uk/about/gallery/2024-image-comp/)
+In this webinar, there will be a series of lightning talks from the creators of some of the images from the [2024 ARCHER2 Image and Video Competition](https://www.archer2.ac.uk/about/gallery/2024-image-comp/)

 ## Global sea-surface waves